UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UTSA and its opponents have scored at least 56.5 points just two times this year.
+- UTSA and its opponents have scored at least 56 points just twice this year.

-- UNLV and its opponents have combined to score more than 56.5 points in one game this season.
+- UNLV's games have gone over 56 points in only one opportunity this season.

-- The combined points per game average of the two teams, 56.3, is 0.2 points fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 56.3, is 0.3 points more than Saturday's over/under.

 UTSA Stats and Trends

-- UTSA's games this year have eclipsed the over/under one time in four opportunities (25%).
+- UTSA's games this year have hit the over on one of four set point totals (25%).

 - The Roadrunners have five giveaways this season, while the Rebels have six takeaways .